RelicCornhusk/PostgreSQL_Docker/README.md

 ## Instructions

 Run dbSetup.sh on your terminal (Navigate to the file and enter `./dbSetup.sh`).
 It will setup and run a container from the official PostgreSQL Docker image.
-After that, the script will run a command in the container to login to PostgreSQL's CLI client 'psql' to create the table ´cool_tools´.
+After that, the script will run a command in the container to login to the CLI client 'psql' to create the table `cool_tools`.
 You can use this table to store neat online tools of your choice.

 The table will initially be empty.
 You can access your database by running `docker exec -it postgres-db bash`, which will open a BASH terminal on your container.
 From there, you can login to PostgreSQL with ´psql -U postgres´.
 Once logged in, try adding an entry to your ´cool_tools´ table using the following template: